-As in the Azure case, for most users this means running ssh to the public IP address as suggested at the end of the AWS COD cluster creation run (page 16).
+As in the Azure case, for most users this means running ssh to the public IP address as suggested at the end of the AWS COD cluster creation run (section 2.6.2.
 This is assuming the private ssh key that was generated by the ssh-keygen command in the container is used for the ssh connection, which may mean that copying it out of the container is needed.

-2.4.4 Viewing The Head Node Console
+2.11.4 Viewing The Head Node Console